Does Your Shower Gel Determine Whether You Get Bit By Mosquitoes? A Study Explores the Connection

 Mosquito attractant or protection?
 The researchers examined these shower gels

 The researchers examined both unwashed and washed odor samples from four subjects at different times.
-According to this, aldehydes, ketones and esters dominated the odor profile in the unwashed samples, after the use of soap the proportion of terpenes increased.
-These messenger substances, known as semiochemicals, inform the mosquito, among other things, about the attractiveness of the host, the location of a plant or possible egg-laying sites.
+According to this, aldehydes, ketones and esters dominated the odor profile in the unwashed samples, following the use of soap the proportion of terpenes increased.
+These messenger substances, known as semiochemicals, inform the mosquito, among other things, regarding the attractiveness of the host, the location of a plant or possible egg-laying sites.
 However, certain terpenes can also have a repellent effect.
 “The composition and concentration of terpenes is therefore probably an important factor” in how attractive certain people are to mosquitoes, the researchers conclude.

 The researchers selected Dial, Dove, Native and Simple Truth soaps for their study.
 As justification, the scientists stated that the market share of these products in the USA is 53 percent.
 Simple Truth and Native, the two soaps advertised as more “natural,” actually tended to be less “chemical-heavy” than Dial and Dove’s products, according to the researchers.
 For example, the more natural products had a lower abundance of saturated and unsaturated hydrocarbons such as alkanes and alkenes.
 However, according to the study, the most important factor in determining how attractive a person is to mosquitoes is the interaction between soap and the individual odor profile of the person in question.
 “Of the four soaps tested, Dove and Simple Truth significantly increased the attractiveness of some but not all subjects, indicating an interactive effect between the host’s odor profile and the soap chemistry,” the authors said.